shahviransh/Textbook-MCP-Server/README.md

 - **Intelligent OCR (NEW)**: By default, the server uses `"auto"` mode which:
   - Analyzes each page to detect if it contains images or is scanned
   - Only applies OCR to pages that need it (images/scanned pages)
+  - **OCRs ALL pages with images - no artificial limits!**
   - Uses fast text extraction for regular text pages
   - No need to manually specify OCR - it's automatic!
   - Can process large documents efficiently (text pages are fast, only image pages use OCR)
+  - Example: 741-page PDF with 539 image pages - all 539 will be OCR'd, remaining 202 use fast text extraction
-- **OCR Page Limits**: When OCR is needed, it's limited to `MAX_OCR_PAGES` (default: 20 pages) to prevent timeouts
+- **OCR Page Limits**: Only applies to forced `"true"` mode (limited to `MAX_OCR_PAGES` = 20 pages)
-  - The auto mode will OCR up to 20 pages that contain images
+  - `"auto"` mode has NO limit - it will OCR all pages that contain images
-  - Remaining text-only pages are processed with fast text extraction
+  - Use forced mode (`use_ocr="true"`) only when you want to limit OCR to a specific number of pages
 - **EOF Errors during OCR**: If you encounter EOF or timeout errors:
   - Reduce `MAX_OCR_PAGES` to 10 or fewer for slower systems
   - Increase `OCR_TIMEOUT_PER_PAGE` (default: 30 seconds)